awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 **To recover data from a file gateway in an inaccessible data center**

-For file gateway, you map a new file share to the Amazon S3 that contains the data you want to recover\.
+For file gateway, you map a new file share to the Amazon S3 bucket that contains the data you want to recover\.

 1. Create and activate a new file gateway on an Amazon EC2 host\.
-For more information, see [Deploying a File Gateway on an Amazon EC2 Host](ec2-gateway-file.md)\.
+For more information, see [Deploying a file gateway on an Amazon EC2 host](ec2-gateway-file.md)\.

 1. Create a new file share on the EC2 gateway you created\.
-For more information, see [Creating a File Share](GettingStartedCreateFileShare.md)\.
+For more information, see [Creating a file share](GettingStartedCreateFileShare.md)\.

-1. Mount your file share on your client and map it to the Amazon S3 bucket that contains the data that you want to recover\.
-For more information, see [Using Your File Share](getting-started-use-fileshare.md)\.
+1. Mount your file share on your client and map it to the S3 bucket that contains the data that you want to recover\.
+For more information, see [Using your file share](getting-started-use-fileshare.md)\.